sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_geodata_autres_infos.md

 [5.3.
 Coordinate reference systems](https://pythongis.org/part2/chapter-05/nb/02-introduction-to-coordinate-reference-systems.html)
  A CRS typically describes the geographic data with three main components: **datum**, **map projection** and **additional parameters**.

+Datum:
+- a **model for Earth’s size and shape**, such as a reference ellipsoid or a geoid, which describes the average sea level surface of the Earth ; e.g. World Geodetic System (WGS84)
+- contains information about the **origin of the coordinate system**, i.e. the reference point at which the ellipsoid/geoid is tied to a known location on Earth.
+This is used as a reference for determining the location of other control points that have been precisely measured from the origin.
+- includes the **orientation parameters**, which describe the orientation of the coordinate system with respect to the Earth’s surface.
+They contain information about the tilt of the axis and the position of the origin relative to the Earth’s surface.

+Map projection: defines the mathematical transformation used to map the Earth’s surface onto a two-dimensional plane.

 ## Données
 * EE datasets : [browser by tags](https://developers.google.com/earth-engine/datasets/tags?hl=fr)
 * [Fields of The World](https://fieldsofthe.world/) (FTW) : comprehensive benchmark dataset designed to enhance the development of machine learning models for instance segmentation of agricultural field boundaries.